-All pesticides used are registered for their intended use by the United States Environmental Protection Agency and are applied only by certified pesticide applicators.
-Except in an emergency, signs will be posted 48 hours before indoor application.
-All outdoor applications will be posted at the time of treatment, and signs will remain until it is safe to enter the area.
+All pesticides used are registered for their intended use by the United States Environmental Protection signs will remain until it is safe to enter the area.
 Parents who have further questions or who want to be notified prior to pesticide application inside their child's school assignment area may contact Monnie Pennington at (903) 693-6355.